 Day 10

 After breakfast, morning transfer to Cusco airport for the flight to Lima.
-The driving time to the airport is around 1 hour 15 minutes.
+The driving time to the airport is around 1.5hr.
 Flights from Cusco to Lima takes approx 1hr 10min.
-The earliest your flight can depart from Lima is 5pm.
+Book return flight from Lima from 5pm onward.

 The itinerary is flexible.
 Changes may occur due to weather and other unforeseen circumstances.